django-dataforms/django-dataforms/docs/source/validation.rst

 Validation on Dataforms is very similiar to how you would do validation on a regular Django form.
 The are only 2 things that you needs to remember:

-	*	Make sure you declare a *staticmethod* decorator on all classes that are to be used for validation on Dataforms
+	*	Make sure you declare a *staticmethod* decorator on all methods that are to be used for validation on Dataforms

 	*	| The name of you validation class has to match the slug of the dataform